TimHanewich/Power-Platform-Assets/writings/AADSTS50011.md

 # Dynamics 365/Model-Driven Power Apps: Solving the AADSTS50011 Error
-You may experience an uncommon, but frusturating and bewildering error while trying to access a Model-Driven interace in the Microsoft Dynamics 365/Power Platform:
+You may experience an uncommon, but frustrating and bewildering error while trying to access a Model-Driven interface in the Microsoft Dynamics 365/Power Platform:

 ```
 Sorry, but we're having trouble signing you in.